Book here

 Rhincodon-typus

 It is the largest fish in the world and is believed to have inhabited the earth for 60 million years.
 It lives in warm waters and moves alone (although it sometimes gathers with other specimens to feed in areas with a lot of food).
-When the whale shark arrives in the Caribbean area, it is possible to swim with them as they do not represent any danger to humans.
+When the whale shark arrives in the Caribbean, it is possible to swim with them as they do not pose any danger to humans.
 Remember, you can only admire this amazing species between June and August.

 • Ballyhoo (Hemiramphus brasiliensis)